The Over-Certainty Phenomenon in Modern Test-Time Adaptation Algorithms: Introduction

 \section{Introduction}

 When encountering new environments, humans naturally adopt a cautious approach, assimilating the novelty to guide their decision-making.
 This inherent ability to assess unfamiliarity and adjust certainty has not been entirely emulated in artificial neural networks.
-Unlike humans who might exhibit hesitation in unknown situations, many unsupervised domain adaptation (UDA) algorithms lack an explicit mechanism to modulate certainty in response to the novelty or unfamiliarity of their inputs.
+Unlike humans who might exhibit hesitation in unknown situations, many test-time adaptation (TTA) algorithms lack an explicit mechanism to modulate certainty in response to the novelty or unfamiliarity of their inputs.

 Deep learning has never been a stranger to the challenges of uncertainty.
 Over the past few years, the miscalibration problem of modern neural networks has gained substantial attention, as highlighted by works such as \cite{guo2017calibration}, \cite{abdar}, \cite{liang2017enhancing}, and \cite{pampari2020unsupervised}.
-However, there is an observed void in the landscape of unsupervised domain adaptation techniques, with most of them neglecting model calibration during adaptation processes.
-In this paper, we introduce the \textit{over-certainty phenomenon} which harms model calibration, and propose an algorithm that extends the notion of unfamiliarity - analogous to what humans experience - to UDA.
+However, how TTA algorithms themselves alter calibration is understudied.
+In this paper, we uncover the \textit{over-certainty phenomenon}, a phenomenon that plagues many modern TTA algorithms by harming model calibration.

-A prevailing strategy among UDA algorithms is the minimization of entropy, either as an explicit target or as an inherent by-product of their methodology.
+A prevailing strategy among TTA algorithms is the minimization of entropy, either as an explicit target or as an inherent by-product of their methodology.
 And while this might bolster accuracy metrics, our research indicates a concerning trend: excessive entropy reduction can be detrimental to model calibration.
-What makes this trend more problematic is that it occurs within the context of a new domain, where epistemic uncertainty should typically be greater.
+What makes this trend more problematic is that it occurs within the context of a new domain, where epistemic uncertainty should typically be greater. {In our work, we measure certainty as the inverse of Shannon entropy} of a model's output after a softmax operation: $ H(f(x))^{-1} = (\mathtt{Entropy_2}(\mathtt{SoftMax}(f(x))))^{-1}$.